-If any household member is currently engaged in or has engaged in any of the following criminal activities, within the past five years, the"? family will be denied assistance.
+If any household member is currently engaged in or has engaged in any of the following criminal activities, within the past five years, the family will be denied assistance.

 Drug-related criminal activity, defined by HUD as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute or use the drug [24 CFR 5.100].
+This includes the cultivation, sale, distribution, possession, or use of cannabis.